chartbeat-labs/cljbeat-opentsdb/README.md

 ### Party
 Really, the only two things you need to know are:

-`with-opentsdb`: This is a macro that takes a config hash, opens a connection, exposes the `send!` function, and cleans up the connection when you're done.
+`with-opentsdb`: This is a macro that takes a config hash, opens a connection, exposes the `send` function, and cleans up the connection when you're done.

-`send!`: Spawns a `go` block that sends a metric over the opened telnet connection.
+`send`: Spawns a `go` block that sends a metric over the opened telnet connection.
 If you're feeling terse, just pass the `metric` `timestamp` `value` `tags` in order.
 If you're feeling explicit, pass a hash with those keys.
 Up to you!

 ## Using the API